jamf/ol/api/Resources_for_Jamf_API_developers.md

 - Convert child object data (e.g. lists of computer IDs) to iterable arrays
 - Extract data from json via XPath.
 (Consider using jq instead.)```

 Many find they can solve lots of problems quite nicely with a shell script and will never need anything more.
-But if you're using more than a few of the techniques from the Bash API Helper, it's likely time to bite the bullet and graduate to Python or another more modern language.
-Note that the API helper script uses functions from the [Get API Credentials](https://github.com/jamf/ol/tree/master/api/jamfpro/getJamfApiCredentials) project to read API authentication secrets from options like environment variables or keychain so you can avoid the strongly-discouraged practice of putting them in your scripts in plaintext or passing them via the command line.
+But if you're using more than a few of the techniques from the Bash API Helper, it's probably time to bite the bullet and graduate to Python or another more modern language.
+Note that the API helper script uses functions from the [Get API Credentials](https://github.com/jamf/ol/tree/master/api/jamfpro/getJamfApiCredentials) project to read API authentication secrets from options like environment variables or keychain so you can avoid the strongly-discouraged practice of putting them in your scripts as plaintext or passing them via the command line.

 &nbsp;

 **PowerShell**

 Powershell is an extremely popular language for system administrators.
-We don't know of a published SDK, but a handly function for handling API auth bearer tokens is available [here](https://github.com/jamf/ol/blob/master/api/jamfpro/jamfProApiHelper/jamfProApiHelper.ps1)
+We don't know of a published SDK, but a handy function for handling API auth bearer tokens is available [here](https://github.com/jamf/ol/blob/master/api/jamfpro/jamfProApiHelper/jamfProApiHelper.ps1)

 &nbsp;